This post was updated on October 3, 2014

 The WordPress codex will become your best friend during your adventures with WordPress.
 Almost everything a beginner will ever want to learn about WordPress can be found in the codex.
 WordPress.org offers the codex to the public at http://codex.wordpress.org/ which is a great place to start your search for anything to do with WordPress, including more advanced WordPress techniques.
 If you ever decide to get into developing your own themes, plug-ins or other custom WordPress work, the codex is the place to search for how to do anything along those lines.
 Whenever you have a question regarding how to do anything in WordPress, the codex and Google are there for you.
 I tend to use them together because if you are searching for how to do something in WordPress and you use Google, many times a link to the codex will show up in the first page of the Google results for your search.
 Don’t hesitate to talk to Google like it is your personal assistant.
 I will often type in queries similar to: “How do I change the text color in WordPress comments” or “How to show a list of pages in WordPress”.
 Knowing how to search for answers is half the battle to unlocking the mysteries of WordPress.
 If you know how to find the answers, the rest becomes elementary.

-I hope that after reading this, beginning WordPress enthusiasts will have a good idea of how to get started blogging with WordPress.
 WordPress is a large platform, but is very easy to use none-the-less.
 It has been around a long time and is very well documented.
 In fact, it has been around since 2003 when it was created by its founders, Matt Mullenweg and Mike Little.
 WordPress is currently the most popular CMS platform on the internet.
-Version 3.0 alone was downloaded over 65 million times as of December of 2011.
-The current version at the time of writing this guide is version 3.5.
-Jump on the band wagon and start using the most popular blogging platform available today.
 WordPress has been tried and tested over and over again.
-You can’t go wrong with WordPress if you are looking for an easy-to-use blogging platform.
-WordPress can be used for both interactive websites and traditional blogs despite misleading heresy that it is only a blogging platform.
-It is used more and more these days for full featured web sites.
+You can’t go wrong with WordPress if you are looking for an easy-to-use blogging platform or any other type of website.
 Thousands of developers are making new custom themes and plug-ins every day so there are endless options when it comes to using WordPress for your website or blogging needs.